gdsbook/book/notebooks/01_geospatial_computational_environment.md

 There is a growing perception that much of the original ethos of Science to operate through transparency and accessibility has been lost.
-A series of recent big profile scandals have even prompted some to call it a state of crisis [XXXref?XXX].
+A series of recent big profile scandals have even prompted some to call it a state of crisis [1].
 Why is there a sense that Science is no longer open and transparent in the way Galileo's diaries were?
 Although certinaly not the only or even the most important one, technology plays a role.
 The process and workflow of original scientists relied on a set of "analog" technologies for which an